How do we at WeLend2U get paid?

 At WeLend2U our service is entirely FREE.

 When you receive your loan’s terms from your lender, your lender will explain all of the fees and the APR associated with your loan.
 This way, you know what to expect when you repay your loan.
 If you are not comfortable with the terms of your loan, you can close the browser and walk away.
 You are not obligated to accept the loan.
-But if you would like to accept the terms of your loan, you will usually be redirected to an e-signature page by your lender.

 How much do I have to pay back?
 What is the APR?